Get high quality reps in.

 Entries

 I'd rather be late and right, than early and wrong.
-A BO limit before close is likely early and wrong.

 Let the market decide entries and exits, stops and targets.
+Not your

-Not your emotions.
+emotions.

 Is this entry a pattern of yours?
 No?
 Then don't trade it.